eldiedrich/essays/README.md

-.ve-header "Mary Cassatt's Women and How They Were Influenced by Japonisme"
+the floral floor pattern before covered the chair.ve-header "Mary Cassatt's Women and How They Were Influenced by Japonisme"

 .ve-media https://api.artic.edu/api/v1/artworks/13534/manifest.json